 The world of SEO has shifted to now focus on user intent rather than on specific keywords.
-Content clusters are now the way of the future.
+As marketers this impacts us in both the way we create content, and in the way we measure and monitor its performance.
+With that in mind, content clusters are now the way of the future.
 With that in mind, here are 5 steps you need to create the ultimate content pillar piece.

 What is Pillar Content?

 Pillar content is a larger, all-inclusive post that covers the general idea of a core topic.
 The pillar content mentions subtopics, which are linked together to show search engines you're providing value.
-These pieces should contain actionable information that your audience would search to solve a certain pain, need, or interest.
+These pieces should contain actionable information that your audience would search and solves a certain pain, need, or interest.

 What Are The Benefits of Pillar Content?

-Pillar content has a multitude of benefits not only for your audience but for you as well:
+Pillar content has a multitude of benefits not only for your audience, but for your website as well: